StaudiglLab/code4LowFreqEyeMovs/README.txt

 ---------------

-The following codes can load the saved outputs from the corresponding analyses and plot the figures
+The following codes can load the saved outputs from the corresponding analyses and plot the figures The loading time of the data and figures generation will take a few seconds.
 ----------------------------------------- Figure 1 ---------------------------------------------
 -- Fig1A: Beh\Beh_Exp1.m
 -- Fig1B_left & Fig1D: Gaze\GazeAnalysis_Exp1.m